 When it’s all said and done it’s about the finished component or assembly.
 An authentic micro-molder produces extreme parts consistently and efficiently every time.
+A true micro molder is ultimately there to meet the high demands of modern manufacturing.
 The artistry and ingenuity in the process is lost if, in the end, the product does not satisfy the customer.

-Even though micro molding may seem new and novel, Accumold has been in the “micro” business for more than three decades and have produced more than 3 billion micro molded parts to date.
+Even though micro molding may seem new and novel, Accumold has been in the “micro” business for more than two decades and have produced billions of micro molded parts over the years.
 It’s where we started as a company, and it’s where we continue to grow, innovate and produce.

 True micro molding is our way of thinking, our way of doing, and our way of life.